gsagunbiade/PHSX815_Week8/README.md

 # This repository contains:

-* Homework 8
+# Homework 8

-coin flip.py [Python] flipping a coin with a known true probability of landing heads, and then calculates the posterior distribution for the parameter that defines this probability, using a Bayesian approach
+* coin flip.py [Python] flipping a coin with a known true probability of landing heads, and then calculates the posterior distribution for the parameter that defines this probability, using a Bayesian approach

-coin flip figure.png
+* coin flip figure.png

-* Homework 9
+# Homework 9

-coin flip.py [Python]

-coin flip figure.png
+* Quadratic function.py [Python]

+* Quadratic function to minimize.png

+* Quadratic function with minimium.png

 # Implementation